 Good ol’ Bose with their tiny but loud speakers.
 I bought one of the Soundlink Speakers for my gym last year because a) I hate headphones of any kind in the gym, and b) I didn’t want to commit any space for a stereo.
 I think I made a good choice.

 It’s a Bose, so it’s unnecessary expensive, but after I reluctantly paid for mine and got it set up, I couldn’t have been more pleased.
 The system has lots of bass and the music is crystal clear, so no sound quality issues.
 It plugs in to the wall or a USB source, but it will also run for like 10 hours on the rechargeable battery, so it can be taken outside on nice days.
 Way, way better than dealing with headphones when squatting.

 Let me tell you that this little guy is plenty loud for a garage gym.
 Even with a 36″ metal high speed fan blasting I don’t need to crank it; and I train to black metal.
 Not something you play on low volume. $199 everywhere.
 Check out the like 800 reviews on Amazon.
 I’m not alone in my opinion.

 Rogue Adjustable/Utility Bench 2.0

 If you know someone that still only has a flat utility bench in their garage gym, the Rogue Adjustable Bench 2.0 would make a pretty killer gift.
-There are plenty of new compound and accessory exercises that you get access to with an adjustable bench, but the big additions are the incline bench/bell press, and the seated shoulder/military press.
+There are plenty of new compound and accessory exercises that you get access to with an adjustable bench, but the big ones are the incline bench/bell press, and the seated shoulder/military press.

 Nike Metcon Training Shoes